On framings of links in 3-manifolds: Introduction

 \subsection{History of the problem}

 When the fourth author was visiting Michigan State University in East Lansing in the Fall of 1989 and was working on the Kauffman bracket skein module of lens spaces, he thought about the possibility of changing framings of knots in $3$-manifolds by ambient isotopy.
 He found an argument that such changes of framing are impossible for irreducible $3$-manifolds.
 Y. Rong, then a postdoc at MSU, pointed out (see \cite{homotopysm}) that from McCullough's work it follows that if $M$ is a compact $3$-manifold then the framing of a knot in $M$ cannot be changed by ambient isotopy if and only if $M$ has no non-separating $S^2$.
 The fourth author was then referred to \cite{mapred} and \cite{homeobook} by D. McCullough from which it follows that the only possibility of changing the framing of a knot in $M$ is by the Dirac trick.
 The fourth author stated this result several times (for example, see \cite{qanalogue}) but without giving a detailed proof.
-Thus, when V. Chernov became interested in the problem he gave his own proof in \cite{framedknots}\footnote{In this paper Chernov wrote, {\it ``This result (for compact manifolds) was first stated by Hoste and Przytycki \cite{homotopysm}.
+Thus, when Vladimir Chernov became interested in the problem he gave his own proof in \cite{framedknots}\footnote{In this paper Chernov wrote, {\it ``This result (for compact manifolds) was first stated by Hoste and Przytycki \cite{homotopysm}.
 They referred to the work \cite{mapred} of McCullough on mapping class groups of $3$-manifolds for the idea of the proof of this fact.
 However to the best of our knowledge the proof was not given in the literature.
 The proof we provide is based on the ideas and methods different from the ones Hoste and Przytycki had in mind."}}.
 When the authors of this paper decided to give details of the old proof they noted that from the new paper \cite{mcgthennow} the proof could be deduced in a relatively simple way (but still using the generalized Loop theorem for the annulus).
 Soon after, the authors found another paper by D. McCullough \cite{homeodehnboundary} from which the main result follows more directly and this is the proof presented in this paper.
+After a preprint of our paper was posted on arXiv, we were kindly informed by Chernov about the paper \cite{CCS} where they prove the result for knots using McCullough's results.
+Thus, the novelty of this paper is the result for links and, in particular, its relation to skein modules.